IRLL/HierarchyCraft/paper.md

 ![How sub-tasks build a hierarchical structure.\label{fig:TransformationToRequirements}](docs/images/TransformationToRequirementsLarge.png){ width=75% }

 ### 2. No feature extraction needed
-In contrast to benchmarks that yield grids, pixel arrays, text, or sound, HierarchyCraft directly provides a low-dimensional latent representation that does not require learning, as depicted in \autoref{fig:HierarchyCraftState}.
+In contrast to benchmarks that yield grids, pixel arrays, text, or sound, HierarchyCraft directly provides a low-dimensional representation that does not require the further features extraction, as depicted in Figure \autoref{fig:HierarchyCraftState}.
 This not only saves computational time but also enables researchers to concentrate on hierarchical reasoning while additionally  allowing for the utilization of classical planning frameworks such as PDDL [@PDDL] or ANML [@ANML].

 ![HierarchyCraft state is already a compact representation.\label{fig:HierarchyCraftState}](docs/images/HierarchyCraftStateLarge.png){ width=80% }